mblarsen/mongoose-hidden/README.md

 _Note: If you don't turn on virtuals for `toObject`, `fullname` in the above example `fullname` will *NOT* be hidden despite its `hideJSON` value._

+### Option: `applyRecursively`

+Off by default, but when turned on the plugin will attach itself to any child schemas as well.

 ### Transform

 The `mongoose-hidden` is written as a transform function.
 If you implement your own transform functions be sure to add them prior to applying the plugin.
 The plugin will then invoke that function before hiding properties.